-So, by proper engine troubleshooting a problem; you won’t waste time and money fixing things, that don’t need to be fixed.
+So, by proper engine troubleshooting, you won’t waste time and money, fixing things, that don’t need to be fixed.

 Engine Troubleshooting, Exhaust Smoke